cloudshiftstrategies/css_terraform_training/labs/lab1.md

       *hint* go to https://www.terraform.io/docs/index.html > Providers > AWS to see documentation

-    The new complete main.tf is below
+    The complete main.tf example is below

     ```hcl
     # main.tf